50 things you need to know about Squarespace SEO

 26. Write keyword rich content : I recommend NOT blogging just for the sake of blogging.
 That would be a wasted opportunity!
 Instead, create quality and keyword rich content to publish on your Squarespace blog (and website in general).
 Sign up for a Google Adwords account so that you can use the Google Keyword planner tool for free.
 You can use this to research how popular certain keyword searches are, related to the topics you blog about.
 Here's why every website needs a blog.

 27. Long tail keywords : Short tail keyword phrases (1 or 2 keywords) are ALWAYS harder to rank than long tail keyword phrases (3 or more keywords).
 As you grow your Squarespace website, you will have better results if you focus on a long tail keyword SEO strategy when creating content for site and blog.
+More about keywords and Squarespace SEO in this blog post.

 28. Post titles : Keep them short, catchy and make sure that they include your target keyword!
 This will have a positive impact on click through rates (CTRs) which in turn will impact how you rank in search results.
 Your blog post title doesn't always need to be super snazzy, but make sure it is thoughtful, clearly indicative of the content and something that grabs a readers attention.